Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Your Software Is Your Product

-If you are building a software product to sell to customers - a SaaS platform, a mobile application, a digital service - off-the-shelf software is almost never the answer.
+If you are building a software product to sell - a SaaS platform, a mobile app, a digital service - off-the-shelf is almost never the answer.
 You cannot build a compelling, differentiated product on top of someone else's product without significant limitations.

 Your Data Has Specific Requirements

-Off-the-shelf software stores your data in its own format, in its own systems, under the terms of its own privacy policy.
-For many businesses this is perfectly acceptable.
-For businesses with specific data sovereignty requirements, unusual data structures, or needs for tight integration between data in different systems, off-the-shelf software can be limiting.
+Off-the-shelf software stores your data in its own format, under the terms of its own privacy policy.
+For businesses with specific data sovereignty requirements, unusual data structures, or integration needs, this can be limiting.

-Bespoke software gives you complete control over your data - its structure, its storage, its access controls, and its integration with other systems.
-This control is valuable in regulated industries, for businesses with complex data relationships, and for organisations that need to extract and analyse their data in ways that off-the-shelf products do not support.
+Bespoke gives you complete control over data - structure, storage, access controls, and integration.
+Valuable in regulated industries, for complex data relationships, and for organisations needing to extract and analyse data in specific ways.

 Integration Requirements Are Complex

 Most businesses use multiple software systems that need to share data.
-Off-the-shelf products often integrate with each other - but these integrations are typically limited to what the vendors have chosen to support.
-When your integration requirements go beyond what is available in the marketplace, bespoke development may be necessary.
+Off-the-shelf products integrate with each other - but only to the extent vendors choose to support.
+When your integration requirements go beyond the marketplace, bespoke may be necessary.

-This is particularly relevant for businesses with legacy systems - older software that predates modern API standards and does not have established integrations with newer tools.
-Connecting a legacy system to modern software often requires custom development regardless of whether the modern software is bespoke or off-the-shelf.
+Particularly relevant for legacy systems that predate modern API standards.
+Connecting legacy to modern software often requires custom development regardless of whether the modern software is bespoke or off-the-shelf.

-Off-the-shelf software has lower upfront costs but ongoing subscription costs that continue indefinitely.
-Bespoke software has higher upfront costs but lower ongoing costs once built.
-At some point, the cumulative subscription cost of off-the-shelf software exceeds the upfront cost of bespoke.
+Off-the-shelf has lower upfront costs but ongoing subscriptions that continue indefinitely.
+Bespoke has higher upfront costs but lower ongoing costs.
+At some point, cumulative subscription cost exceeds bespoke upfront cost.

-The break-even point depends on the specific products and costs involved.
-For common tools with low subscription costs, the break-even point may be ten or fifteen years - far enough in the future that it is not a relevant factor.
-For enterprise software with high per-user costs, the break-even point might be three to five years - well within a realistic planning horizon.
+For common tools, break-even may be ten to fifteen years.
+For enterprise software with high per-user costs, break-even might be three to five years - well within a realistic planning horizon.
+Only valid when comparing equivalent functionality.

 A Framework for Making the Decision